Henrietta Lacks The Immortal Women: A Hell of a lot of HeLa Cells

 Today there are some 11,000 patents involving HeLa cells and as the age of the genome rages on, the ethical concerns on consent and privacy are just beginning.

 HeLa cells have left their mark in history and continue to redefine our future both on ethical issues and medical victories.
-Henrietta never gave consent for the use of her cells and never saw any compensation, while millions were made from her body.
+Henrietta Lacks never gave consent for the use of her cells and never saw any compensation, while millions were made from her body.

-This begs the questions, should her cells have been used without her consent, should she have been compensated, and should her family have received compensation from the profit that companies have made using these cells?
+This begs the question, should her cells have been used without her consent, should she have been compensated, and should her family have received compensation from the profit that companies have made using these cells?
 These are all questions that are debated.
 So what about you, what do you think about the ethics of HeLa cells?

 Other Posts in the Black Lives matter in Microbiology Series